 3. Outline a budget and timescale

 4. Create a list of ERPs fulfilling your selection criteria

 5. Evaluate and shortlist your ERP vendor options

-You can contact each of the vendors you have shortlisted and have a conversation with them to understand their potential.
+Contact each of the vendors you have shortlisted and have a conversation with them to understand their potential.

 6. Schedule ERP vendor demos

 7. Conduct a comparison and use a scoring system to quantify your research results

 With all the evaluation and insights from the demos, you would have come to 3 or 4 of the best fits.
 Compare them using a scoring system for various features you need so that you can quantify how well each system meets your needs and measure up against each other.
-This is a great way to find the best fit from the lot.
+This comparison is a great way to find the best fit from the lot.